zerofo/hacBrewPack/README.md

 You must rename created nacp file to 'control.nacp' and place it in control folder

 ### Icon
-You should place your icon with "icon_{Language}.dat" file name in control folder, "icon_AmericanEnglish.dat" is the default one if you don't manually edit your nacp, dat files are just renamed jpg files
+You should place your icon with "icon_{Language}.dat" file name in control folder, "icon_AmericanEnglish.dat" is the default one if you don't manually edit your nacp. dat files are just renamed jpg files
 Check [switchbrew](http://switchbrew.org/index.php/Settings_services#LanguageCode) for more info about language names
 Your icon file format must be JPEG with 256x256 dimensions
 It's highly recomended to delete unnecessary exif data from your jpeg file (easy way: Open icon with GIMP or Paint, save as bmp, Open it again and save as jpeg)